 Most of the time I go around with all sorts of food ideas floating in my head.
 Lists, meal plans, stuff to eat, stuff to blog.
-Yes, I think about food a lot.
+I think about food a lot.
 And unfortunately, for those who know me personally, I talk about food a lot.
-I also make frequent trips to the store, in order to stock up for all my planned masterpieces, sometimes having to go back repeatedly when things don't turn out as planned.
+I also make frequent trips to the store, in order to stock up for all my recipe ideas, sometimes having to go back repeatedly when things don't turn out as planned.

 Amid all this planning, stocking, and cooking every now and then something totally random, unexpected and wonderful is born out of my kitchen.
 This meal is one of those things.

 I didn't want to open up by telling you guys that this was a "clean out the fridge dinner," because there's just something unappealing to me about thinking of a dish that way, but that is exactly what this is.
-It happened on one of those rare evenings when I was home alone.
-My boyfriend had some guy plans, so I took a yoga class and figured I'd return home and heat up a veggie burger.
-When I got home, as often happens after an intense yoga class, I discovered I was hungrier than anticipated.
-Indeed, it was time to clean out the fridge.
+It happened one evening when I was home alone.
+My husband had some plans, so I took a yoga class and figured I'd return home and heat up a veggie burger.
+When I got home, as often happens after an intense yoga class, I discovered I was hungrier than expected.
+Time to clean out the fridge!

 - ¼ cup creamy natural peanut butter

-- Add kale and mix with rice.
 Remove from heat.
-Serve topped with peanuts, scallions and hot sauce.
+Divide onto plates and serve topped with peanuts, scallions and sriracha.